eduard-permyakov/permafrost-engine/README.md

 ## Engine Summary ##

 * OpenGL 3.3 programmable pipeline (more modern extensions used where available)
-* Custom ASCII model format with Blender export script
+* Custom text model format for interoperability with tools; baked binary format for fast runtime loading
 * Skeletal animation with GPU skinning
 * Batching of animation pose data to a texture for performant rendering of large numbers of animated entities
 * Phong reflection model with materials